June 5th, 2024

 Though laborer jobs exist, because the building trade is in overdrive, competition for “good” laborers is high among builders, pushing hourly wages to record highs in Bozeman.

-According to one luxury home builder in Bozeman, framers are making up to $55/hour and a finish carpenter can make $45/hour in Bozeman.
+According to one luxury home builder in Bozeman, framers are making up to $55/hour and a finish carpenter can make over $45/hour in Bozeman.

 According to Bozeman Job Service, an inexperienced laborer can make from $15-$25/hour.